 See the Draft Strategies document for strategies related to land use in the High-Quality Places section.

-Comment on the Draft Future Land Use Map:
+Download the Draft Future Land Use Map and categories (PDF) (September 2019)

 The Draft Future Connections Map depicts the envisioned transportation networks that will provide access to and between the Activity Centers.
 The elements in the Future Connections Map are:

 - Great Street